Man standing and grasping his lower back in discomfort

 Use heat therapy

 If you are already experiencing lower back pain while in lockdown, try using heat therapy.
 Applying heat to your lower back will relax your muscles and relieve inflammation.
-If you need more advice, feel free to contact us during the lockdown.
+If you do need more advice, feel free to contact us during lockdown.

 Allied health treatment options for low back pain?